 One Bowling Green

 P Credit and CTLE Course Offering | Tell Me About It: Oral Language Development Through Phonological Awareness, Visual Literacy, and Storytelling

 How can oral language proficiency support literacy and school achievement?
 Offered in collaboration with Everyone Reading, this two-day course will provide strategies to support oral language and auditory development, guiding you through the progression from speaking to reading and writing.
-On Day Two, learn more activities and insights for your classroom as you gain a deeper understanding of oral traditions and non-text-based storytelling in different American Indian cultures, using visual literacy, culturally specific oral vocabulary, and object-based learning.
+Gain strategies as you learn more about oral traditions and non-text-based storytelling.

 Art Educator Workshop | Transformer: Native Art in Light and Sound